Darkmik70/rt_assignment_2/README.md

 --------------------
 In author's opinion these could be additional changes to improve the project:
 - [ ] Change the rostopic pub messages into rosservices.
 Current state is a bit clunky and doesnt come in hande to simply cancel the goal or set new target.
 Use of services would be much more compact here.
+- [ ] In some cases, it would be better to use standard messages instead of custom ones (eg. /robot_cancel_goal)